 Make the most of every inch of space in your greenhouse - the more organised you are, the more productive you will be.
 Clever storage is vital.

-Here are 10 practical ideas to transform your garden greenhouse into a functional space that is a pleasure to spend time in.
+Here are 10 practical ideas to transform your garden greenhouse into a functional space in which it's a pleasure to spend time.
 Happy gardening!

 Organising your greenhouse into “zones” will help you to use the space most efficiently.
 Consider a potting area, a storage area, and separate areas for edible and non-edible plants.
 Keep things you use regularly in one place, and you won’t waste precious time hunting for them.